SjoerdKoop/vicon_control/README.md

 ## Vicon software installation

-First of all, the Vicon datastream SDK has to be installed.
-This is achieved by running the corresponding bash script:

-`sudo vicon_control/install_vicon_datastream_sdk`

-This script has be to be run as superuser, since it involves copying files to system directories (/usr/lib and /usr/include).
-If the Vicon datastream SDK is successfully installed, the Vicon software can be installed with:
+The Vicon software can be installed with:

 `. vicon_control/install_vicon`